The 1954 Topps Mickey Mantle: The Card That Never Was (Kind Of)

 The answer is simple.
 In the 50's, Topps and Bowman were fierce rivals exchanging jabs and uppercuts in their quest to be named heavyweight champion of the baseball card industry.
 In an attempt to sway kids to buy their brand of cards over their rival's, they would differentiate themselves by signing players to exclusive contracts in which the player could only be featured on their particular brand of cards.
 Mickey Mantle had an exclusive contract with Bowman during 1954 and 1955.
 Hence, the reason why there are no Mantle Topps issues during these two years.

 However, there is an interesting caveat to what would be called the 1954 Topps Mantle card.
 In 1954, a new sports journalism company formed called, Sports Illustrated.
-On August 23rd 1954, they released their second issue magazine which included 2 uncut sheets of "cards" which featured the New York Yankees.
+Featuring sports illustrations, on August 23rd 1954, they released their second issue magazine which included 2 uncut sheets of "cards" which featured the New York Yankees.
 Some of the uncut "cards" were in color and some were in black and white.
 The style of the sheet's cards are identical to the 1954 Topps release and Mickey Mantle's card is present!

 Sports Illustrated #2 Issue (8/23/1954)